learnapollo/learnapollo/content/tutorial-react/react-05.md

 Note that we added the `dataIdFromObject` attribute that maps an object to the id field on that objects.
 Go back to your browser and confirm that creating a new pokemon is reflected in the pokedex without refreshing.

-## Excursion: Caching with Apollo Client
+## Excursion: Managing the Apollo store

-Find out more about in the excursion about [caching with Apollo Client](/excursions/excursion-02).
+Find out more about in the excursion about [managing Apollo store](/excursions/excursion-02).

 ## Recap